roidsos/h0r.net-old/README.md

 A kernel IDK

 ## What is h0r.net?
-a constantly evolving learning project, its non-UNIX BTW 😎
+a constantly evolving learning project,</br>
+its non-UNIX BTW 😎
 ## TODO